-Great Academies Education Trust is a multi-academy trust comprising of three secondary academies and one primary academy, crossing the Local Authority boundaries of Tameside and Rochdale.
+Great Academies Education Trust is a multi-academy trust comprising three secondary academies and one primary academy, crossing the Local Authority boundaries of Tameside and Rochdale.

-From 2017 onwards, any UK organisation employing 250 or more employees is required to publicly report on its gender pay gap in line with the Equality Act 2010 (Specific Duties and Public Authorities) Regulations 2017 with reference to six specific metrics.
+From 2017 onwards, UK organisations employing 250 or more employees are required to publicly report on the gender pay gap in line with the Equality Act 2010 (Specific Duties and Public Authorities) Regulations 2017 with reference to six specific metrics.
 The gender pay gap shows the difference in the average earnings between all men and women in an organisation.
-This is our second gender pay gap report, for which we collected our data on 31st March 2018.
+This is the third gender pay gap report, based on snapshot data as at 31st March 2019.

-Our gender pay gap
+The gender pay gap

-A gender pay gap can result from many different factors.
-Whilst the Trust is confident that its gender pay gap does not stem from paying men and women differently for the same or equivalent work, it is committed to doing everything that it can to reduce the gap.
+The Trust is confident that its gender pay gap does not stem from paying men and women differently for the same or equivalent work, as it has adopted national pay and conditions of service for both Teachers and Support Staff.
+The majority of support staff posts have also been graded as part of Job Evaluation Schemes.
 Under the regulations, there are two ways to measure the gap:

-I.Mean gender pay gap in hourly pay - 14%
+I. Mean gender pay gap in hourly pay - 17%